-Generative AI is reshaping data annotation workflows.
-Large language models generate draft labels for text.
-Vision models produce pre-annotations for images.
+Generative AI is reshaping annotation workflows across every data type.
+Large language models produce draft labels for text.
+Vision models generate pre-annotations for images.
 Audio models create initial transcriptions and speaker segments.
-The question is no longer whether generative AI will change annotation — it’s how teams should integrate it responsibly.
+The question is no longer whether generative AI will change annotation.
+It is how teams should integrate it without trading quality for speed.

 Table of Contents